 “Bridging Differences: Conversations on Gender, Race and Equality” to feature lectures, discussions and annual art exhibit

-William Woods University (WWU) will host its third annual symposium next week with programming that explores issues of diversity and equality.
-“Bridging Differences: Conversations on Gender, Race and Equality” will be held from Sunday, March 18 through Tuesday, March 20, featuring lectures, discussions and an art exhibit.
+Fulton, MO – William Woods University (WWU) will host its fourth annual symposium next week with programming that explores issues of diversity and equality.
+Moving from the spring to the fall semester for the first time, “Bridging Differences: Conversations on Gender, Race and Equality” will be held from Monday, October 21 through Thursday, October 24, featuring lectures, discussions, a film screening and art exhibit.

 The symposium was made possible through a generous donation by former William Woods associate professor of Spanish Dr. Mary Mosley, who stated “my hope is that William Woods can become known as a leader in addressing these important social issues, and a university that is not afraid to confront the country’s most pressing problems.”